My research involves three broad main topics:

 A free version of the article is available at: https://arxiv.org/abs/1904.07341

-I am part of the team, lead by CAB’s Giovanni Miniutti, who discovered
+I am part of the team led by Giovanni Miniutti (CAB), who discovered

-X-ray Quasi-periodic Eruptions (QPE) in the nucleus of the galaxy GSN 069.
+X-ray Quasi-periodic Eruptions (QPEs) in the nucleus of the galaxy GSN 069.

 QPEs are unprecedented cosmic signals: extremely regular and sharp